SIDN/entrada2/README.md

 ## Running multiple containers

-Running multiple containers, all listening to the same s3 bucket events is possible.
+Running multiple worker containers, all listening to the same s3 bucket events is possible.
 Just make sure that only 1 container is the "leader".
 The leader container is responsible for comitting new datafiles to the Iceberg table.
 When running on Kubernetes, leader election is performed automatically.
 When the leader container is shutdown, the leader election process will automatically select another container to become the leader.
-When using Docker you must set the "entrada.leader" option to true for 1 container, there is no failover mechanism when using Docker.
+When using Docker you must set the `ENTRADA_LEADER` option to true only for the master container, there is no failover mechanism for master containers when using Docker.

 ## Table schema